elastic/search-ui/README.md

 ```
 # Check which files have been changed, verify that
 # the packages you expect to be changed are listed.
-npx lerna changed
+npm run changed

 git checkout -b "release-0.2.1"

-# Update package.json to new version for all changed packages
-npx lerna version 0.2.1 --no-push -m "Release 0.2.1"

-# Manually update CHANGELOG files for updated repositories, until this
+# Manually update CHANGELOG files for updated repositories and commit them.

-# can be automated
-git add .
-# Add CHANGELOG files
-git commit --amend
+# Creates a new local commit with updated package.json files and tags.
+It's important
+that you do not rewrite history after this release commit has been created.
+npx lerna version 0.2.1 --no-push

 git push --tags

 ## Go through PR approval and merge to master